DragonflyTelescope/SEW/README.md

 catalog = sew.run(image)
 ```

-The returned catalog is an astropy `Table` object
+The Source Extractor catalog is returned as an astropy `Table` object.

 If instead you have a fits file path, the function call looks identical: